 Camping permits are required and fees apply.
 A camping tag with your booking number must be displayed at your camp site.

 - Rubbish bins are not provided in Imbil State Forest.
 Take all your rubbish out of the park for appropriate disposal.
-The nearest refuse transfer station is at the end of Cambroon Lane, 1 km north of Kenilworth township, off the Kenilworth–Brooloo Road.
-Open Saturday and Sunday 8 am until 12 noon.
+The nearest refuse transfer station is at the end of Cambroon Lane, 1km north of Kenilworth township, off the Kenilworth–Brooloo Road.
+Open Saturday and Sunday 8 am to 1pm.

 - Domestic animals, including horses, are not permitted in the camping area.
-Horses are only permitted on the Horse Trail Network and in the large enclosed paddock provided beside the camping area.
+Horses are only permitted on shared trails and roads in the State forest, and in the large enclosed paddock provided beside the camping area.

 Charlie Moreland camping area.
 Photo: Ross Naumann.

-Access: the Sunday Creek Road access is unsealed and includes a creek crossing.
+Access: Sunday Creek Road access is unsealed and includes a concrete causeway over a creek.

 Number of sites: open area without separately defined sites.

 Camp sites are suitable for: tent camping beside your car; walk-in camping; caravans; camper trailers; (small) motor homes; large groups.

 Facilities: Water (unsuitable for drinking without treatment as it is pumped from the creek and may contain organisms that can cause illness), toilets (some wheelchair accessible), individual fire rings (bring your own clean-cut firewood), walking tracks.